nguyenvukhang/kitty2/docs/kittens/developing-builtin-kittens.rst

 Developing builtin kittens
 =============================

-Builtin kittens in kitty are written in the Go language, with small Python wrapper scripts to define command line options and handle UI integration.
+Builtin kittens in alatty are written in the Go language, with small Python wrapper scripts to define command line options and handle UI integration.

 Getting started
 -----------------------

-To get started with creating a builtin kitten, one that will become part of kitty and be available as ``kitten my-kitten``, create a directory named :file:`my_kitten` in the :file:`kittens` directory.
+To get started with creating a builtin kitten, one that will become part of alatty and be available as ``kitten my-kitten``, create a directory named :file:`my_kitten` in the :file:`kittens` directory.
 Then, in this directory add three, files: :file:`__init__.py` (an empty file), :file:`__main__.py` and